Lockheed Martin F-35 Lightning II procurement: South Korea

 In December 2017, Korean media reported that the Defense Acquisition Program Administration had established a process for acquiring an additional 20 F-35 aircraft, in addition to the 40 it had already ordered in 2014.

-Korean news agency Yonhap also reported later in December 2017 that the Korean military was considering operating F-35B aircraft from Dokdo-class amphibious assault ships operated by the Korean Navy.

 The first F-35A was delivered in Fort Worth, Texas on 28 March 2018.
 The aircraft will remain in the US as South Korean crews will begin training with the aircraft at Luke Air Force Base.
 The arrival of the first F-35s in South Korea occurred in March 2019, when two F-35As were delivered to a base in Cheongju.

 In December 2019, 13 F-35A of 17th Fighter Wing has declared as operational within the Republic of Korea Air Force (ROKAF).